-The study focused to understand the demographics and socio-economic conditions of children and understand the status of their access to education and health entitlements.
+The study focused on understanding the demographics and socio-economic conditions of children and understand the status of their access to education and health entitlements.

-The analysis also looked to identify and assess gaps in social services scheme delivery in order to arrive at recommendations for areas to improve their education and nutrition status.
+The analysis also looked to identify and assess gaps in social services scheme delivery to arrive at recommendations for improving their education and nutrition status.

-Encourage vocational training centres for training the children in skills can benefit them to attain better jobs and escape from the clutches of poverty.
+- Encouraging vocational training centres for training children in skills can benefit them to attain better jobs and escape from the clutches of poverty.

-Linking AYUSH program to improving health and nutrition among children
+- Linking the AYUSH program to improving health and nutrition among children